GSG-G8/Unity-Team/README.md

 * User stories:

-        1- As a client looking to hire a team of developers I want to visit your site and immediately see a headline about your team
+        1- As a client looking to hire a team of developers I want to visit your site and immediately see a headline about your team.

         So that I get a concise description of what you have to offer me.